skeller88/aws-terraform-bootstrap/README.md

 ![Architecture Diagram](architecture_diagram.jpg?raw=true)

-The app itself is simple. "hello_world.py" reads a parameter from Parameter Store, makes a HTTPS request to a [fake online REST API](https://jsonplaceholder.typicode.com/), generates a random string, and, depending on the environment variables, writes the string to a csv file or Postgres, hosted either locally or on AWS.
+The app itself is simple. "hello_world.py" reads a parameter from Parameter Store, makes a HTTPS request to a [fake online REST API](https://jsonplaceholder.typicode.com/), and, depending on the environment variables, writes part of the response from the fake REST API to a csv file or Postgres, hosted either locally or on AWS.
 The csv file is either in a local directory:

 `<aws-terraform-bootstrap-dir>/data/<timestamp>_message.csv>`